Science of yoga: Muscles

 Yoga involves both isotonic activity, the shortening of muscles under load, and (unlike many forms of exercise) also a substantial amount of isometric activity, holding still under load, as in any asana which is held for a period.
 Isometric exercise builds muscle strength.

-One of the applications of science to yoga is the provision of detailed knowledge of the anatomy of the skeletomuscular system, as it relates to yoga asanas, for yoga teachers and yoga therapists.
+Systematic review shows that yoga "significantly" improves balance in people over 60 years old; it is unclear if this also strengthens the skeleton or prevents falls.